featured image

 ComfyUI's PromptServer and prompt_queue internal APIs

-🔴 Danger: This module directly calls PromptServer.instance and server.prompt_queue.put() — internal ComfyUI APIs.
-These are not officially documented and could change between ComfyUI releases.
-The extension wraps all such calls in try/except blocks to fail gracefully.
+One important caveat: this module calls PromptServer.instance and server.prompt_queue.put() — internal ComfyUI APIs that aren’t officially documented and could change between releases.
+Every such call is wrapped in try/except to fail gracefully.

-The Air Traffic Control Tower: One Controller, Many Independent Flights
+Air Traffic Control: One Tower, Many Independent Flights

 An air traffic control tower doesn’t fly any planes.
 It doesn’t build them.
-Its sole job is to know where every plane is, coordinate their sequencing, and declare when all planes in a flight group have landed safely.
+Its job is to know where every plane is, coordinate their sequencing, and declare when all planes in a flight group have landed.
 IterationStateManager is that tower.
-The individual ComfyUI execution workers are the planes.
-They take off independently, fly independently, but all report to the tower on landing.
+The individual ComfyUI execution workers are the planes — they take off independently, fly independently, but all report to the tower on landing.

 The singleton pattern ensures exactly one IterationStateManager exists for the entire ComfyUI process lifetime.
 This matters because the batch registry (_active_batches) must be shared: the onprompt handler adds to it, and node execution callbacks read from it — from different threads.